mami-project/draft-fossati-tsvwg-lola/draft-fossati-tsvwg-lola.md

 # Acknowledgments

 We would like to thank the authors of the "Latency Loss Tradeoff PHB Group"
-{{I-D.you-tsvwg-latency-loss-tradeoff}} draft: Jianjie You, Michael Welzl, Brian Trammell and Kevin Smith.
+draft: Jianjie You, Michael Welzl, Brian Trammell and Kevin Smith.
 Big thanks to Chris Seal, Dan Druta, Diego Lopez, Shamit Bhat, Georg Mayer, Florin Baboescu, James Gruessing for the help.

 This work is partially supported by the European Commission under Horizon 2020 grant agreement no. 688421 Measurement and Architecture for a Middleboxed